ICEACE/FLAME/README.md

 FLAME
 =====

-FLAME Implementation of ICEACE Model
+A Multi-agent Implementation of ICEACE Model in FLAME.